brian-dellabetta/Fusion.jl/docs/src/index.md

 hero:
   name: (Ultra-)Cold Fusion?
   text:
-  tagline: Why a brand new state of matter provides the perfect environment to realize a 50-year-old idea for cold fusion -- one that promises to be far cheaper and easier to sustain than <b>any</b> of the current leading candidates for fusion power.
+  tagline: Why a new state of matter is the perfect environment to realize a 50-year-old idea for cold fusion -- one that promises to be far cheaper and easier to sustain than <b>any</b> of the current leading fusion reactor designs.
   image:
     src: logo.png
     alt: Fusion